June 16, 2026, 10:49 am | Read time: 4 minutes

 How Far Can a Dog Smell its Owner?

-A special feature of the shark’s sense of smell is its directional ability.
+A special feature of the shark’s sense of smell is its directional capability.
 If a scent is perceived more strongly on the left side, the shark can swim in that direction.
 However, scents behave differently in water than in air–they dissolve, move on different levels, and are distributed by currents.

 Sharks Smell “in Stereo” but Have No Appetite for Humans

 Instead of reacting like Bruce from “Finding Nemo”: “Yummy!
 Just one bite,” the expert suggests a different scenario.
-Fish blood actually means to the shark: “Yummy, I’m coming.”
+Fish blood indeed means to the shark: “Yummy, I’m coming.”
 Whereas human blood triggers the following reaction in the animals: “I don’t know it, probably doesn’t taste good.”